sleuth-io/terraform-provider-sleuth/README.md

 This repository is a Terraform provider for [Sleuth](https://sleuth.io), allowing a team to manage Sleuth configuration via Terraform instead of having to click around in the UI.

+This provider is in the very early stages and shouldn't be used for production...yet.

 ## Requirements

 -	[Terraform](https://www.terraform.io/downloads.html) >= 0.13.x